top of page

 A pivotal scene in the movie exemplifies Gardner’s tendency to overgeneralize.
 After a particularly grueling day of unsuccessful sales pitches and mounting financial pressure, Gardner faces eviction from his apartment.
 This moment serves as a critical juncture in the film, highlighting his emotional and psychological struggle.

 In this scene, Gardner returns home to find an eviction notice on his door.
-Overwhelmed by the accumulating stress and sense of failure, he turns to his son and says, "We’re never going to get out of this.
+Overwhelmed by the accumulating stress and sense of failure, he turns to his son and says, “We’re never going to get out of this.
 No matter how hard I try, nothing changes.
-I’m just not cut out for this."
+I’m just not cut out for this.”
+The use of absolute words like "never" and "nothing" in his statements reflects overgeneralization, as these words signal distorted thinking and reinforce a negative self-perception.

 Analysis of Distortions

 This scene vividly illustrates the cognitive distortion of overgeneralization.
-Gardner's statement, "We’re never going to get out of this," is a classic example of taking a single negative event—in this case, the eviction notice—and extrapolating it to form a broad, negative conclusion about his entire situation.
+Gardner’s statement, “We’re never going to get out of this,” is a classic example of taking a single negative event—in this case, the eviction notice—and extrapolating it to form a broad, negative conclusion about his entire situation.
+Here, Gardner is overgeneralizing and engaging in overgeneralized thinking, which involves applying one setback to his entire life and future.

-Gardner's overgeneralization is driven by his acute emotional distress and the cumulative impact of repeated setbacks.
-His assertion that "nothing changes" and that he’s "just not cut out for this" reflects the brain's tendency to seek patterns and make quick judgments, often leading to erroneous conclusions.
+Gardner’s overgeneralization is driven by his acute emotional distress and the cumulative impact of repeated setbacks.
+His assertion that “nothing changes” and that he’s “just not cut out for this” reflects the brain’s tendency to seek patterns and make quick judgments, often leading to erroneous conclusions.
 The overwhelming stress Gardner faces amplifies this distortion, causing him to view his immediate difficulties as insurmountable and indicative of his overall capabilities.
+This kind of overgeneralizing often relies on absolute language like "never" and "always," and is commonly linked to mental health conditions such as anxiety and depression.

 Daily Manifestations